Nastaran70/face_detection/README.md

 Both will leave the original image window open and show the bonding box in a new window. press any key to proceed to detection.
 Both will save the image with bonding boxes tn the same directory.
 The camera version also saves the original image captured from the camera.
 The model and config file are included in `./Models` .
 If you are running this code, please either clone the repo, or make sure to download the models as well, and edit the path to files accordingly.
+Code has been writen and tested using `Python 3.10.13` and `OpenCV 4.10.0` .